Michael Stefanic: Toronto Blue Jays

 On November 27, 2024, Stefanic signed a minor league contract with the Toronto Blue Jays.
 Stefanic was assigned to the Triple-A Buffalo Bisons to begin the 2025 season.
 On May 9, 2025, the Blue Jays selected Stefanic's contract, adding him to their active roster.
 In nine appearances for Toronto, he went 4-for-22 (.182) with three walks.
 On June 3, Stefanic was designated for assignment by the Blue Jays.
 He cleared waivers and was sent outright to Buffalo on June 7.
 Stefanic elected free agency on November 2.

+Athletics

+On December 8, 2025, Stefanic signed a minor league contract with the Athletics.
+He was assigned to the Triple-A Las Vegas Aviators to begin the regular season, where he hit .250 with two home runs and 17 RBI across 34 games.
+On May 12, 2026, the Athletics selected Stefanic's contract, adding him to their active roster.
+He made two appearances for the team, going 2-for-5 (.400).
+On May 16, Stefanic was designated for assignment by the Athletics following the acquisition of Alika Williams.
+He cleared waivers and was sent outright to Las Vegas on May 18.
+However, Stefanic subsequently rejected the assignment and elected free agency.
+Two days later, Stefanic re-signed with the Athletics organization on a minor league contract.
+On August 21, he had his contract selected back to the major league roster.